Camp Nou: Other uses

 On 4 November 2014, Ligue Nationale de Rugby (LNR), which operates France's professional rugby union leagues, announced that the 2015–16 Top 14 final would be held at the Camp Nou on 24 June 2016.
 The Top 14 final is traditionally held at the Stade de France in the Paris suburb of Saint-Denis.
 However, the scheduling of the 2015 Rugby World Cup caused the 2015–16 French season to be shifted by several weeks, in turn causing the Stade de France to be unavailable because it would be a major venue for UEFA Euro 2016.
 The match ultimately drew a crowd of 99,124, setting a new record for attendance at a domestic rugby union match.

-On 18 May 2019, the first Super League game was hosted in Spain at Camp Nou as Catalans Dragons defeated Wigan Warriors 33–16.
+On 18 May 2019, the first Super League game in Spain was hosted at the Camp Nou.
+The Catalans Dragons defeated the Wigan Warriors 33–16.
 This match set the Super League attendance record for a non-Magic Weekend, regular season fixture, attracting 31,555 fans.

 In 2022, Barcelona had the largest known attendances for women's football since the 1971 Women's World Cup final, Mexico–Denmark (110,000), at the Azteca Stadium.
 Real Madrid and Wolfsburg were the visiting teams at Camp Nou in the Women's Champions League (91,553 and 91,648).

+On 24 and 26 March 2023, the Camp Nou would host the inaugural Kings League Final Four.
+Kings League is a unique seven-a-side football format with quirks such as secret weapons and tie-breaker penalty shootouts.
+The event would generate controversy for forcing the women's Clásico between Barcelona and Real Madrid's women's teams to be played at the Johan Cruyff Stadium.

 Transport connections

-The stadium is accessible from the Barcelona Metro with the closest stations to Camp Nou are Palau Reial, Maria Cristina and Les Corts, on L3; Badal on L5 and Collblanc on L5 or L9.
+The stadium is accessible from the Barcelona Metro with the closest stations to the Camp Nou are Palau Reial, Maria Cristina and Les Corts, on L3; Badal on L5 and Collblanc on L5 or L9.
 All are 500 to 1,000 metres from Camp Nou, depending on which of the gates (accesses) to Camp Nou are used.
 Usually metro services are increased when there is a match, which causes significant passenger congestion.

 A new station, named Avinguda de Xile / Camp Nou, is under construction and will be served by L9 and L10.